LK4D4/lk4d4.darth.io/content/posts/streak.md

     TESTFLAGS="-run TestBuild" make test-integration-cli
     ```

-    will run all tests that name begins from `TestBuild`.
+    will run all tests whose names starts with `TestBuild`.

 * `integration` - integration tests, that use internal docker datastructures.
-It is deprecated now, so If you want to write tests you should prefer
+It is deprecated now, so if you want to write tests you should prefer
 `integration-cli` or `unit`.
-This tests located in `integration` directory and
+These tests are located in `integration` directory and
 can be run by `make test-integration`.

 All tests can be run by `make test`.